arcana-network/docs.arcana/docs/solvers/solver-dashboard.md

 * Source chain
 * Destination chain
+* Token

 The *Fees* field on the right is editable and solvers can change them as needed.
 The protocol uses the fees you set in the dashboard.
-When a user creates an intent, the protocol shows these fees to them when building the request for funds.
+When a user creates an intent, the protocol displays fee details including solver fees, when building the request for funds ensuring fee transparency.

-This ensures transparency in the process.
+If the admin modifies the fees via the solver dashboard, the UI submits the updated fee information to the solver.
+The solver turns it into a Cosmos transaction and submits on chain.
+The updated fee value becomes effective from the next block.

 <figure markdown="span">
     <img alt="Solver Route Filters" class="an-screenshots " src="{{config.extra.arcana.img_dir}}/solver_db_filters.{{config.extra.arcana.img_png}}"/>